metrixorg/MetrixDocument/src/jekyll/docs/sdk/ios/ios-sdk-en.md

 ## Event tracking

-you can use Metrix to track events.
+You can use Metrix to track events.
 You should create a new custom event in your dashboard and use its slug as an event name in SDK.
 First you should create a custom event.

 ```objc
 MXCustomEvent *event = [MXCustomEvent newEvent:@"mySlug" attributes:myAttributes metrics:myMetrics];